-The rock plant did not appear to be operating during the inspection.
-There are numerous stockpiles and equipment in the rock plant area.
-[See PHOTOS #15 and #16.]
-Runoff from the rock plant was previously being directed into Pond 17.
-Since last year's inspection, Pond 17 has been decommissioned and the runoff which was previously routed to Pond 17 now flows into a new basin in Permanente Creek installed at the direction of the San Francisco Bay Regional Water Quality Control Board.
-(See Other Observations section below for more details and photo.)
+In the Rock Plant area Lehigh has setup portable equipment to process aggregate.
+[See PHOTO #15.]
+Runoff from the rock plant area was previously being directed into Pond 17.
+[See PHOTO #16.]
+Pond 17 has been decommissioned and the runoff which was previously routed to Pond 17 now flows into a new basin in Permanente Creek installed at the direction of the San Francisco Bay Regional Water Quality Control Board.